csdevignes/trec-coding/README.md

   * Need improvement of box detection even with variation in sheet dimension : try SAM or keras CV module
 * Problem with number of errors, predicted labels in Model/correction pages: cannot repeat so far.
 * Jupyter only : problem with roi_display_jup when not enough symbol to make 2 lines
+* Correction of grid : problem with color of boxes for errors : red/blue
 * Adapt visualisation functions so that they can be used also in model

 ### Deep learning aspects